 When is my payment evaluated?

 What happens after I pay?
-Is merging automatic?
+Is merging automatically?

-I have forgot to set a memo in my transfer, do I have to send another payment?
+I forgot to set a memo in my transfer, do I have to send another payment?

 Yes.
 Crypto transactions are final and irreversible.
 As such, payments with missing memos or mistyped addresses cannot be recovered.
 Please verify all transaction details carefully before sending payment.